groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/italian/java/document-joining/join-documents-groupdocs-merger-java/_index.md

 - join documents with GroupDocs.Merger for Java
 - GroupDocs.Merger document merging in Java
 - how to use GroupDocs.Merger for Java
-title: 'Come unire PDF con Java usando GroupDocs.Merger: Guida completa'
+title: 'Come unire PDF con Java usando GroupDocs.Merger - Guida completa'
 type: docs
 url: /it/java/document-joining/join-documents-groupdocs-merger-java/
 weight: 1